Sign-in to Account

 Does Boric Acid Kill Roaches?

-Written by Aptive Environmental September 2, 2019
+Written by Aptive Pest Control September 2, 2019

 It’s not hard to find, but does boric acid kill roaches and prevent them from returning?
 Yes!
 Using boric acid to kill roaches can be an effective method when applied correctly.
 However, excessive or improper application of boric acid may diminish its effectiveness.
 Additionally, since boric acid is in powder form, it can create a messy situation.
 If you are unsure about applying boric acid or concerned about doing it wrong, it is recommended to seek assistance from a professional to address the roach problem.